PsychoLlama/mavis/README.md

 type(htmlElement) // 'html'
 ```

 > **warning:** Some built-in objects have more specific types.
-For example, type(JSON) returns 'json' and window/global returns it's name.
+For example, type(JSON) returns 'json' and localStorage returns 'storage'.
 This only applies to built-in values.